MileHacker Logo

 • GetYourGuide: Discover activities and tours for attractions in Ismailia.
 Explore tours here.

 • Dress: Casual for most sites.
-Respectful dress (shoulders/knees covered) for religious sites.
+Respectful dress (shoulders and knees must be covered) for religious sites.
 Remove shoes before entering mosques.

-• Photography: Always get consent before taking photos of people.
+• Photography: Always ask permission before photographing individuals.
 Respect privacy in local areas.

 Planning Your Sightseeing